nus-cs2113-AY2223S2/tp/docs/team/kishore-a00.md

 - Information is saved to a text file that is stored on the user's device

 #### Decoding saved data from text file
-- Allows for the data stored in the text file to be parsed and loaded into the programme when the user restarts the program
+- Allows for the data stored in the text file to be parsed and loaded into the program when the user restarts the program
 - Complements the data encoding feature
 - Implemented error catching methods to prevent the program from crashing even if the text file has been modified